apjanke/octave-tablicious/docs/Design-and-Justification.md

 The new `ismissing()` function doesn’t fit the bill, because it’s too
-broad: it also considers empty strings and blank characters to be missing, and you may not want that broadness in a NaN-ness test. `isnannish()` smooths over the NaN/NaT difference without becoming as broad as `ismissing()`.
+broad: it also considers empty strings and blank characters to be missing, and you may not want that broadness in a NaN-ness test. `isnanny()` smooths over the NaN/NaT difference without becoming as broad as `ismissing()`.

 UPDATE 2021-03-14: I've changed my mind.
-I now think that `ismissing` probably is a fine generalization of `isnan`/`isnat`, and we should just use that, and `isnannish` should go away.
+I now think that `ismissing` probably is a fine generalization of `isnan`/`isnat`, and we should just use that, and `isnanny` should go away.

 I made this a global function so that user-defined classes could override it with object methods.
-Without `methods(klass)` working for classdef objects, it’d be hard to detect whether a user-defined object supports `isnan()` and/or `isnat()`, so classes might want to override `isnannish` itself.
+Without `methods(klass)` working for classdef objects, it’d be hard to detect whether a user-defined object supports `isnan()` and/or `isnat()`, so classes might want to override `isnanny` itself.
 This is not ideal; I'm still thinking about whether this is the best approach.

 ### Justify these extra `mustBeXxx` functions